Collab with Blasio Kavuma, and Confusing Styles

 We’re really proud of the recent collaboration with composer Blasio Kavuma, in partnership with the NPO Sound and Music, creating a new show mixing live music and dance, presented at Hackney Showroom last week.

 The combination of music and dance was also really ambitious.
 Blasio was drawing from Gospel, as well as neo-impressionism and African rhythms.
-Dance grew from Wayward Thread roots in hip hop theatre, mixing contemporary, and in parts connecting in someway with influence from African traditions.
+Dance came from roots in hip hop, mixing contemporary, and in parts influenced from African traditions.
 In feedback, one comment was that the piece was confusing in it’s mix of styles.
 In both dance and society form and identity is becoming more fluid, and I think this is the kind of criticism we strive for.
-Bringing this together created a strange voice, but one we are starting to find more familiar, reflecting the difficult interplay of personal and cultural beliefs.
+Bringing this together created a strange voice, but one we are starting to find more familiar, reflecting the difficult interplay of our personal and cultural beliefs.

 We are excited to continue to explore this in the next stage of the show’s development!